 When you leave the Customize dialog box, your new settings can be written to the file designated in the bottom text entry box.
-Each new or altered config.win file is numbered sequentially (config.win.2, config.win.3, and so on).
+Each new or altered config.win file in the same directory is numbered sequentially (config.win.2, config.win.3, and so on).